-Children having difficulty breathing often show signs that they are having to work
+Children having trouble breathing often show signs that they are having to work hard

-hard to breathe or are not getting enough oxygen, indicating respiratory distress.
+to breathe or are not getting enough oxygen, indicating respiratory distress.
+Below

-Below is a list of some of the signs that may indicate that your child is not getting
+is a list of some of the signs that may indicate that your child is not getting enough

-enough oxygen.
-It is important to learn the signs of respiratory distress to know
+oxygen.
+It's important to learn the signs of respiratory distress to know how to respond

 Breathing rate.
-An increase in the number of breaths per minute may indicate that a person is having
+An increase in the number of breaths per minute may mean that a person is having trouble

 Increased heart rate.
 Low oxygen levels may cause an increase in heart rate.

 Color changes.
 A bluish color seen around the mouth, on the inside of the lips, or on the fingernails